 - Close price

-If you don’t know what high, low and close prices can be found in a candlestick, you can read the candlestick article: The Language of Japanese Candlesticks
+If you don’t know how high, low and close prices can be found in a candlestick, you can read the candlestick article: The Language of Japanese Candlesticks

-The first and most important Pivot level is the Pivot Point which is the average of the high, low and close price of the previous day:
+The first and most important Pivot level is the average of the high, low and close price of the previous day:

 Pivot Point = ( Yesterday High + Yesterday Close + Yesterday Low )/3